HoangQuan-dev/intellikit-be/GraphQL_Examples.md

 }
 ```

-This comprehensive set of examples covers all the major functionality of the ChatGPT tool and provides a solid foundation for testing and using the API.
+This comprehensive set of examples covers all the major functionality of the Gemini chat tool and provides a solid foundation for testing and using the API.